Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

 Let's get started.

 ## 3. Lexical Analysis
 Since I'm building everything from complete scratch, I'm going to have to build a lexer first.
 The role of the lexer is to simply convert raw strings of the source code into tokens.
-The reason we need to tokenize everything is because by classifying each component, it becomes easier to work with.
+The reason we need to tokenize everything is because by classifying each component, they become easier to work with.

 Since this is only for demonstrative purposes I'm going to keep it as simple as possible.